 If you just want to spend the day relaxing in an island paradise, consider splurging on these awesome upgrades that will make your worries float away.

 Opt for Premium Seating Loungers for access to two loungers with a shaded canopy — which can truly make all the difference on days when the hot Florida sun is beaming down.
-There's one secluded grassy area underneath KareKare Curl with views of Cutback Cove that starts at $45 per set of loungers and another area on the sandy beach near the Big Surf wave pool that starts at $39.
+There's one secluded grassy area underneath KareKare Curl with views of Cutback Cove and another area on the sandy beach near the Big Surf wave pool — both starting at $49 per lounger.
 Loungers don't participate in cabana culinary delivery and are non-refundable due to weather, ride closures or early park closures.
 No more than two adults are allowed per lounger set.

 Enjoy your own private hideaway with one of the many cabana rentals available at Aquatica.
 These come in a variety of sizes and locations throughout the park.
 Each cabana includes rental towels, a locker, a ceiling fan, a refrigerator stocked with 12 complimentary bottles of water, 20 percent off merchandise and in-cabana food and beverage service.
 If you have tadpoles, you may want to consider the cabanas near Walkabout Waters.
 If you want a prime spot near the side-by-side wave pools for all-day waves, opt for the Beach Front Cabanas.
 If you want some quiet away from the crowds, choose one exclusively located on Roa's Rapids Island.